Skip to content →

 Dr. Brian R. Lazzaro

-Dr. Lazzaro is a Nationally Certified School Psychologist and licensed clinical psychologist who has been serving “at-risk” students at the District 211 Academy-South program for 16 years.
+Dr. Lazzaro is a Nationally Certified School Psychologist and licensed clinical psychologist who has been serving “at-risk” students at the District 211 Academy-South program for over 20 years.
 He completed his Master’s and Doctorate in School Psychology at Loyola University Chicago.
-District 211 supported a year-long sabbatical which allowed Dr. Lazzaro to complete his doctoral ISPIC internship at the NSSEO Timber Ridge therapeutic K-8 day school in Arlington Heights, Illinois under the supervision of Dr. Dennis Simon.
-At the Higgins Education Center, he supports school-wide social-emotional educational programming as well as intensive individual counseling, behavioral supports, and plans.
-Dr. Lazzaro contributes to the broader field of education as a National Association of School Psychologists Leader and member of the national School Safety & Crisis Response Committee.
+District 211 supported a year-long sabbatical which allowed Dr. Lazzaro to complete his doctoral ISPIC internship at the NSSEO Timber Ridge therapeutic K-8 day school in Arlington Heights, Illinois, under the supervision of Dr. Dennis Simon.
+At the Higgins Education Center, he supports school-wide social-emotional educational programming as well as intensive individual counseling, behavioral supports, and individualized education plans.
+Dr. Lazzaro has contributed to the broader field of education as a former member of the National Association of School Psychologists Leaders and member of the national School Safety & Crisis Response Committee.
 He is a co-author of the PREPaRE curriculum which is a national and international curriculum for educators wishing to strengthen their school crisis prevention, preparedness, emergency response, and recovery capacities.
 More recently, Dr. Lazzaro also co-authored the book: The PREPaRE Model: School Crisis Prevention and Intervention.
-Dr. Lazzaro completed his Postdoctoral Fellowship under the supervision of Dr. Bob Ingraham, licensed clinical psychologist.

 Dr. Nate Elzinga